INTRODUCTION TO PIVOT TABLE IN EXCEL

 A Pivot Table helps to get an overview of the data represented in the Excel spreadsheet.
 Pivot Table in Excel allows you to analyze, summarize the data for easy analysis, quickly extract the data from any part of the Pivot Table and show only relevant data in our reports.
 Bill Jelen and Mike Alexander are referred to as “Father of Pivot Tables.”
-They have defined Pivot Table as “a tool that would help users to recognize that these patterns will be helpful to build advanced data more quickly”
+They have defined Pivot Table as “a tool that would help users to recognize that these patterns will be helpful to build advanced excel data more quickly”

 In just a few clicks, you can represent your data in charts, tabular and more presentable form using Pivot Table.
 It can sort all your relevant data into respective columns and rows, into charts.
 It can even highlight keywords or important points within a few clicks and can save your valuable time.

 How to Quickly Create a Pivot Table in Excel?